A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Methods

+OpenYAMNet weights were initialised using transfer learning \cite{zhuang2020comprehensive}, taken from YAMNet trained on AudioSet.
 Training occurred for a maximum of 100 epochs.
-An Adam optimiser \cite{kingma2014adam} was used, with a learning rate of 0.00001.
+Focal loss \cite{lin2017focal} with $\alpha=0.25$ and $\gamma=2$ was used as the loss function.
+An Adam optimiser \cite{kingma2015adam} was used, with an initial learning rate of 0.00001.
 A decay-on-plateau learning rate scheduler was used.
-After 3 epochs, if performance on the validation set did not improve, the learning rate decays by multiplying by 0.5 after 6 epochs, if performance on the validation set did not improve, the training cycle was terminated early.
-The order of the training data was shuffled after every epoch.
+After 3 epochs, if performance on the validation set did not improve, the learning rate decays by multiplying by 0.5.
+After 6 epochs, if performance on the validation set did not improve, the training cycle was terminated.
+The order of the training data was shuffled at the end of every epoch.

-Focal loss \cite{lin2017focal} with $\alpha=0.25$ and $\gamma=2$, was used.
-Focal loss down-weights easy and common classes, to better handle unbalanced datasets (AHEAD-DS is unbalanced).

-A data loader was implemented to cycle through the data during training.
-It converts sound clips and labels into the format used during training.
-The sound clips are in WAV format and the labels are stored in a spreadsheet.
-Testing code was implemented to compute the confusion matrix, precision, recall, and mean average precision.

-In order to optimise YAMNet+ for deployment on edge devices, the full-precision model was converted to a half-precision 16-bit floating-point model.
-This reduces the model size to 6.19 MiB.
-All subsequent testing was done using the 16-bit floating-point model.